ANSWER Scholarship Governing Board

 Susan Andersen, Founder and Executive Director

 The Charlotte Observer’s editorial board has honored Andersen in its annual salute to leaders whose good works enrich our region.
 Andersen is also the recipient of the Heart of Grace Award from Pfeiffer University, presented each year to a woman “whose life and work embody a spirit of service in her community and the world.”

 The Saturday Evening Post is among those who have profiled Andersen and her work.
-She has been featured or quoted in many local media outlets, including Time Warner Cable News, WSOC-TV, WCNC, WTVI, WJZY, The Charlotte Observer, The Charlotte Business Journal, WBT, and others.
+She has been featured or quoted in many local media outlets, including WBTV, WSOC-TV, WCNC, WTVI, WJZY, Spectrum News, The Charlotte Observer, The Charlotte Business Journal, WBT, and others.

 Andersen holds a B.A. in Business Administration from UNC Charlotte.
-She is married with two children: Emily is a 2012 graduate of Auburn University and David is studying for his masters in aerospace engineering at Georgia Tech.
+She has two children: Emily is a graduate of Auburn University and David received his master’s degree in aerospace engineering from Georgia Tech.